Salig Ram

-Successors
+Satsang Ashram

 Several teaching lineages have descended from Salig Ram.
 Some of the more prominent are:

-The Radha Soami Sect
+Radha Soami Satsang (Huzuri Bhavan)

 Located at: Huzuri Bhavan (Huzur's Center), Peepal Mandi, Agra city (now in Uttar Pradesh).
 This is Salig Ram's home, where his direct descendants conduct Satsang today.
 The place is also known as Huzuri Samadh which is believed to be a holy place and Satsang takes place every day.
-The lineage of gurus runs: Salig Ram — Ajudhya Prasad (son of Salig Ram) — Gur Prasad — Agam Prasad Mathur (present guru).
+The lineage of gurus runs: Salig Ram well known as Hazur Maharaj — Ajudhya Prasad well known as Lalaji Maharaj (son of Saligam)-- Ram Kunwar well known as a — Gurar Psara (elder son of Lalaji Maharaj—Dadaji Maharaj (Grandson of Kunwar Ji Maharaj).